Maths Mutt HOME

 Examples

-Calculate the magnitude of the moment applied by the 5 newton force about the point A.
+Calculate the moment of a 5 N force about point A:

 Example

-Given that the see saw is balanced, calculate force P.
+Given the see-saw is balanced, find force \(P\).

 Static Rigid Bodies